-SI Legislation Requirements for the Project Relevance 1.
-2000, 2002 and 2010 Restriction on operation and process, which can be continued or cannot be initiated in the ecologically critical areas Regulation on vehicles emitting smoke harmful to the environment Remedial measures for injuries to ecosystems Standards for quality of air, water, noise and soil for different areas for various purposes and limits for discharging and emitting waste Environmental guidelines the entire Sub-project in the construction and operation and maintenance (O&M) phases.
-2. Environmental • Environmental clearances Compliance to environmental quality standards The Sub-project is categorized as Orange- B and requires site/location clearance certificate (LCC) and environmental clearance certificate (ECC).
+SI.
+Legislation Requirements for the Project Relevance 1.
+Environmental Conservation Act of 1995 and amendments in 2000, 2002 and 2010 Restriction on operation and process, which can be continued or cannot be initiated in the ecologically critical areas Regulation on vehicles emitting smoke harmful to the environment Remedial measures for injuries to ecosystems Standards for quality of air, water, noise and soil for different areas for various purposes and limits for discharging and emitting waste Environmental guidelines The provisions of the act apply to the entire Subproject in the construction and operation and maintenance (O&M) phases.
+2. Environmental Conservation Rules of 1997 and amendments in 2002 and 2003 Environmental clearances Compliance to environmental quality standards The Sub-project is categorized as Orange-B and requires site/location clearance certificate (LCC) and environmental clearance certificate (ECC).
 All requisite clearances from DoE shall be obtained prior to commencement of civil works.
-3. Forest Act of 1927 and amendments (2000) Clearance for any felling, extraction, and transport of forest produce Considered in Sub-project preparation and implementation.
-Climate Change Strategy and Ensure existing assets is put in place to deal with the likely impacts of climate change.
-Enhance the capacity government ministries, civil society and private sector to meet the challenge of climate change preparation and implementation.
-5. Bangladesh • Labor Law of 2006 Compliance to the provisions on employment standards, occupational safety and health, welfare and social protection, labor relations and social dialogue, and enforcement Prohibition of employment of children and adolescent
+3. Forest Act of 1927 and amendments (2000) Clearance for any felling, extraction, and transport of forest produce Considered in Sub- project preparation and implementation.
+4. Bangladesh Climate Change Strategy and Action Plan of 2009 Ensure existing assets is put in place to deal with the likely impacts of climate change.
+Enhance the capacity government ministries, civil society and private sector to meet the challenge of climate change Considered in Sub- project preparation and implementation.
+5. Bangladesh Labor Law of 2006 Compliance to the provisions on employment standards, occupational safety and health, welfare and social protection, labor relations and social dialogue, and enforcement Prohibition of employment of children and adolescent Considered in the EMP.